decipherhub/interchain-queries/readme.md

+# Notice
+**[This repository is not maintained now]**

+Interchain query require interchain query module in appchain and relayer.
+This repository is implemented for interchain query module, but not adopted.

+But **now we still implement [relayer](https://github.com/validance/ibc-rs)** and that repository is not compatible with this repository.

+We archived [relayer](https://github.com/decipherhub/ibc-rs) which is compatbile with this repository.
+So you can still execute this module for intherchainquery.

+**[Not satisfy all requirements from spec]**

+This implementation doesn't implement validate query proof.

 # interchainqueries
 **interchainqueries** houses the code for implementing Interchain Query.
 The repo is currently a WIP and targeting v1 of cross chain queries.